rickkas7/PublishQueueExtRK/README.md

 ## Dependencies

-This library depends on two additional libraries:
+This library depends on an additional library:

 - [SequentialFileRK](https://github.com/rickkas7/SequentialFileRK) manages the queue on the flash file system